Content style guide

 Em dash

-Use the em dash similar to a parenthetical or commas to set off an important clause, when commas might be awkward.
+Use the em dash to set off an important clause, like you would with a parenthetical or commas, when commas might be awkward.
 Try not to overuse them.
-We don’t use a space on either side of the em dash.
+We don’t add a space on either side of the em dash.

 En dash